Piano Concerto No. 1 (Tchaikovsky): II. Andantino semplice – Prestissimo – Tempo I

 After a brief pizzicato introduction, the flute carries the first statement of the theme.
 The flute's opening four notes are A♭–E♭–F–A♭, while each other statement of this motif in the remainder of the movement substitutes the F for a (higher) B♭.
 The British pianist Stephen Hough suggests this may be an error in the published score, and that the flute should play a B♭.
-After the flute's opening statement of the melody, the piano continues and modulates to F major.
+After the flute's opening statement of the melody, the piano continues and modulates to D major.
 After a bridge section, two cellos return with the theme in D♭ major and the oboe continues it.
 The A section ends with the piano holding a high F major chord, pianissimo.
-The movement's B section is in D minor (the relative minor of F major) and marked "allegro vivace assai" or "prestissimo", depending on the edition.
+The movement's B section is in F major and marked "allegro vivace assai" or "prestissimo", depending on the edition.
 It commences with a virtuosic piano introduction before the piano assumes an accompanying role and the strings commence a new melody in D major.
 The B section ends with another virtuosic solo piano passage, leading into the return of the A section.
 In the return, the piano makes the first, now ornamented, statement of the theme.
 The oboe continues the theme, this time resolving it to the tonic (D♭ major) and setting up a brief coda which finishes on another plagal cadence.